We are often asked:

 When filling in travel insurance applications online there is usually a pre-defined list of medical conditions to choose from.
 Aniridia will usually not be one of them.
-Instead there will probably be an space to type in the name of your conditions.
+Instead, there will probably be a space to type in the name of your conditions.

 If the insurance company does not already have information on aniridia they may simply refuse to cover you.

 Other companies may do some research, including phoning you, before deciding whether and what price to quote.

 There are insurers that specialise in covering people with medical conditions.
 These usually have lower rates than others.
 Some examples are below.
 Find more by searching online for ‘travel insurance for existing medical conditions‘

 Consider that “aniridia” in some ways only refers to the absence of the iris.
 The symptoms and complications people with aniridia face are unique to them but are actually medical conditions in themselves.

 Insurers may be unfamiliar with aniridia but may know about cataracts, glaucoma, dry eye, cornea scaring, nystagmus, etc. You may also be able to select ‘visually impaired’, ‘partially sighted’ or ‘short-sighted’ from the available options as a catch-all.